Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Introduction

-We also adopt this difference-based training in the adaptive NVAR model.
+We also adopt this difference-based training in the Adaptive NVAR model.

-One of the challenges in standard NVAR is choosing appropriate values for $\gamma$ and $k$, as the model is highly sensitive to these parameters.
-Supplementary Figures 1 to 13 show our efforts to optimize these parameters to ensure a fair comparison between standard and our adaptive NVAR in the experiments described in Section~\ref{Sec:res}.
+One of the challenges in standard NVAR is the selection of appropriate values for $\gamma$ and $k$, as the model is highly sensitive to these parameters.
+Table~\ref{tab:hyperparams} and Supplementary Tables 3–6 document our parameter optimization process to ensure a fair comparison between the standard and Adaptive NVAR in the experiments presented in Section~\ref{Sec:res}.